turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Implementing the First Endpoint

+Let's follow a TDD process to gradually build up the implementation.

+#### When There Are No Ratings

 The simplest case to test for is the response when a product doesn't have any
 ratings: